With looks like a luxurious executive saloon and the handling of a sports car, the BMW M5 will tick a lot of boxes for everyone.

 Servicing costs are also going to be on the eye-watering side, especially if you’re driving the car hard and getting through brake pads, discs and tyres.
 Add on high road tax, plus the luxury car premium and we’re talking major moolah.

 “No compromise” seems to have been the motto that BMW has used in creating the M5.
-It’s fast, powerful and very luxurious so it really does seem like its managed to excel itself in every single department.
+It’s fast, powerful and very luxurious so it really does seem like it has managed to excel itself in every single department.

 Still looking for the one?